MaeFlaherty/Obsidian-Vault/Law Of Conservation of Energy.md

 The Energy released by a photon = the Energy absorbed by the electron, known as the Law of Conservation of Energy

-Light is not a wave, but a stream of photons
+in this context, Light is not a wave, but a stream of photons

 the energy of a photon = $h\nu = hc/\lambda$
 $c = 3.00 * 10^8$